mjd-tech/Linux-notes/filesystem/rsync/entire_system.md

   "external" file system is mounted somewhere other than /mnt or /media.
 - The `--exclude` option will cause files that match the given patterns to be excluded.
-- The *contents* of /dev, /proc, /sys, /tmp and /run were excluded because they are *populated* at boot.
-However, the folders themselves are not *created* at boot, so *empty* folders need to be copied.
+- The _contents_ of /dev, /proc, /sys, /tmp and /run were excluded because they are _populated_ at boot.
+However, the folders themselves are not _created_ at boot, so _empty_ folders need to be copied.
-- The *contents* of /mnt and /media were excluded because they are places where certain external filesystems like USB Drives are mounted.
+- The _contents_ of /mnt and /media were excluded because they are places where certain external filesystems like USB Drives are mounted.
   However the empty folders need to be copied.
 - /lost+found is filesystem-specific to ext3 and 4 and does not need to
   be copied.
 - Quoting the exclude patterns will avoid expansion by shell.

-Consider also if you want to backup the /home/ folder.
-If it contains your data, it might be considerably larger than the system.
-Otherwise consider excluding unimportant subdirectories such as `/home/*/.thumbnails/*`, `/home/*/.cache/mozilla/*`, `/home/*/.cache/chromium/*`, /home/*/.local/share/Trash/*`, depending on software installed on the system.
+Consider excluding unimportant subdirectories such as `/home/*/.thumbnails/*`, `/home/*/.cache/*`, `/home/*/.local/share/Trash/*`

 If GVFS is installed, `/home/*/.gvfs` must be excluded to prevent rsync errors.